AaltoIIC/futimo/Documentation.md

 ## Files

 ### generate_test_data.py
+This script can be used to generate test data.
+The script includes following parameters

+    NUMBER_OF_VARIABLES = 5 #Defines the number of variables in the generated test data STARTDATE = "2022-03-20T11:35:40.000Z" #The starting timestamp for test data TIME_INTERVAL = 200 #Time between data rows in millisecods NUMBER_OF_ROWS = 1000 #How many rows are generated

+    FILE_NAME_VARIABLE_DESCRIPTIONS = "examples/test_data_descriptions.txt" #File where variable descriptions are defined
+    FILE_NAME = "test_data_set.csv" #File name for the generated .csv file

+A .txt file can be used to define the distributions of generated data.
+The structure of this file is desribed in [test_data_descriptions.txt](#test_data_descriptions.txt) below.
+If there are not enough variables gaussian distribution with mu = 0 and sigma = 1 is used to generate variable values.

+The structure of the generated .csv file is as follows
+    Timestamp 1;Variable 1 value;Variable 2 value;Variable n value
+    Timestamp 2;Variable 1 value;Variable 2 value;Variable n value
+    Timestamp n;Variable 1 value;Variable 2 value;Variable n value

-### test_data_gaussians.txt
+### test_data_descriptions.txt
 This file stores the parameters for gaussian distributions used to generate test data.
+In addition, it is possible to define binary variables.
-Each row of the file contains mu (excpected value) and sigma (standard deviation) separated by colon (for ex.
+Each row of the file contains variable name (optional) separated with semicolon (;) from distribution parameters mu (excpected value) and sigma (standard deviation) separated by a colon (for ex.
 0, 1).
 These parameters are then given to random.gauss() function in the script `generate_test_data.py`.
+To define binary function, give a propability of True value.
+For example, 0.581.
+(58.1%)
 Each row corresponds to one variable and `generate_test_data.py` uses the first row as the first variable it creates, second row to the second variable, and so on.
 If not enough rows are defined, standard normal distribution mu=0, sigma=1 is used for the rest of the variables.
-Example of the `test_data_gaussians.txt` file below.
+The name of the variable can be left out as demonstarted in the last row of below.
+In this case only mu and sigma are given.
+(Note: In the fuzzification process, names for the variables are read from [test_data_descriptions.txt](#test_data_descriptions.txt) file.)
+Example of the `test_data_descriptions.txt` file:

+    Temperature; 30, 15
+    Voltage; 1, 3
+    Motor speed rpm; 500, 100
+    AlertOn; 0.581
+    Variable 5; 2, 5
     0, 1
-    3, 10
-    1, 1
-    2, 2
-    0, 1

 ### fuzzy_modeling.py
+This script is used to fuzzify data and store it in SQLite database.
+The script has the following parameters:

+    VISUALIZATION_FUZZY_SETS = True #Visualize membership functions read from FILE_NAME_FUZZY_SETS, True = on, False = off
+    VISUALIZATION_INPUT_DATA = True #Visualize input data from FILE_NAME_TEST_DATA, True = on, False = off
+    VISUALIZATION_FUZZIFIED_DATA = True #Visualize fuzzified values, True = on, False = off
+    VISUALIZATION_WIDTH = 5 # How many times the std. dev. is the width of the visualization VISUALIZATION_NO_POINTS = 200 # How many points are used for visualization

+    FILE_NAME_FUZZY_SETS = "examples/fuzzy_sets.txt" #Definitions for fuzzy sets
+    FILE_NAME_TEST_DATA = "test_data_set.csv" #Input data
+    FILE_NAME_DATA_BASE = "db.sql" #Database location

-### fuzzy_membership_functions.txt
+### fuzzy_sets.txt
 This file defines the membership functions of fuzzy sets for the modeled variables.
-Currently, it is only possible to use gaussian functions for defining membership fucntions.
+Currently, it is only possible to use gaussian functions for defining membership functions.
-Each line contains the variable name and membership ship functions of its fuzzy sets separated by semicolons.
+Each line contains the variable name and membership functions of its fuzzy sets separated by semicolons.
 Each function is described with mu (excpected value) and sigma (standard deviation).
-Optionally, a name for the fuzzy set can be given.
-Example of `fuzzy_membership_functions.txt` file below.
+Optionally, names for fuzzy sets can be given.
+If name is not given, a fuzzy set is referenced with its ordinal number.
+To model binary variables (that have only true or false state), give only variable name such as "AlertOn" in the example below.
+The order of the fuzzy sets defines for which column in the test data they are used.
+First row is used for the second column (first column is timestamp), second row for third column and so on.
+Example of `fuzzy_sets.txt` file below.

-    Temperature; -10, 150, Cold; 20, 75, Warm; 35, 75, Hot
+    Temperature; -10, 11.8, Cold; 20, 8.5, Warm; 35, 8.5, Hot
-    Variable 1; 0, 1; 1, 1; 2, 1;
+    Voltage; 0, 1; 1, 1; 2, 1
-    Variable 2; -2, 2, low; 1, 2; 2, 2, rather high; 3, 2;
+    Motor speed rpm; 200, 30, low; 400, 30; 600, 30, rather high; 800, 30
+    AlertOn;
+    Variable 5; -5, 1; -3, 1; -1, 1